+Summary of specifications for teaching staff Course Director - Dublin: The programme will have a minim Postgraduate Qualification Programme Leader - Munich Munich will have a minimum Qualification [Masters is spec Lecturer: Lecturing staff will H Level 9 (EFQ Level 7) equivale Administration and Support: Student Experience, Finance Experience and qualifications num of a NFQ Level 9 a: The Programme Leader in of a NFQ Level 9 Postgraduate cified] have a minimum of a NFQ ent award Such as Library, Admissions, etc.

 Summary of specifications for the ratio of learners to teaching-staff Staff to learner ratio Learning activity type

-Q 44 1:150 Classroom sessions/lectures
+1:150 Classroom sessions/lectures

 1:150 Online class (live)

 1:25 Online tutorial (interactive)

 1:40 Practical sessions

 1:40 Workshops/tutorials

 Overall WTE staff/learner ratio.
-2
+1